-The operation of 802.11 is quite complex, involving nodes with different functions (end nodes, access points) and different specific control information.
+The operation of 802.11 is fairly complex, involving nodes with different functions (i.e., end nodes and access points) and different specific control information.
 This results in rather complex frame format, for instance a single 802.11 frame can contain up to 4 MAC addresses (two end nodes and two intermediate access point nodes).